-Decades of economic growth coupled with its ongoing military modernization have enabled China to emerge as a major player in the global arms trade.
+Decades of economic growth coupled with ongoing military modernization campaigns have enabled China to emerge as a major player in the global arms trade.
 For years, Beijing imported several times more conventional weapons than it sold overseas, but for most of the last decade, China has been a net arms exporter.
-Between 2008 and 2018, China exported some $15.7 billion worth of conventional weapons across the globe, making it the 5th largest arms supplier in the world – behind the United States, Russia, Germany, and France.
+According to data from the Stockholm International Peace Research Institute (SIPRI), China was the fifth largest arms exporter in the world from 2010 to 2020 – behind the United States, Russia, France, and Germany.

-Selling Arms to its Neighbors
+Arming its Neighbors

 The Market for Chinese Arms in Africa